Oh sorry, I was on mute!

 I am speaking like a broken record, but UX/UI field needs to be taught like engineering classes.
-From the ground up, from fundamentals, from basis of human behavior, from analytical standpoint, with experimental insights, and then a mandatory - "Aesthetics is secondary" course.
+From the ground up, from fundamentals, from the basis of human behavior, from an analytical standpoint, with experimental insights, and then a mandatory - "Aesthetics is secondary" course.
 If your knee-jerk reaction to what I just said is "But, Aesthetics sells." - yes it does, if you're selling trinkets and wind-catchers at a tourist shop.
-Not for business critical applications.
+Not for business-critical applications.

 UX/UI professionals need to study deeply how humans and machines interact.
 I remember referencing the classic High Performance HMI book many years ago in engineering college.
 Obviously nuclear powerplant operators and their interface needs are not exactly the same as a corporate manager trying to make a funny joke out of "Oh, I was on mute.", but I think there is some value in atleast understanding the methodologies and formalisms.
 Engineering rigor and systems engineering approach can be applied to many other fields.

 Another resource that's more appropriate for consumer-facing UX/UI is either hiring the Nielsen Norman Group or referencing their excellent list of articles.
 I consider them to be the gold standard of UX/UI guidance.
 Do not, I repeat, do not listen to the usual Google results that show when you query "UX/UI tips".
 Study these instead: